Cost of buying agent: The total cost of the buying agent?

 Starter exemption transfer tax

 If you are a starter between 18 and 35 years of age and are going to buy a property for the first time, it is possible to buy a property with a starter’s exemption.
 This means you can buy a property without the 2% transfer tax.
-This is only if you acquire a property in 2023 under €440,000.
-For example, when the purchase price of a property is € 439,000.
-You are not entitled to the exemption.
+Conditions for Transfer Tax Exemption for First-Time Homebuyers:

 Other costs of buying a house